Musical Fidelity: Significant products

-In 1992, the A1000 was launched – one of the first 'super integrated' amplifiers, with a full range of line level inputs coupled to a Class A power amplifier section producing 50W / channel into 8 ohms.
+In 1992, the A1000 was launched – one of the first 'super integrated' amplifiers, with a full range of line level inputs coupled to a Class AB power amplifier section producing 50W / channel into 8 ohms.
 Initially it was only made for Japan but later was well received around the world.

 The X series was launched in 1997 consisting of a range of cute extruded cylindrical add-on components, which later spawned the XA series.
 The units consisted of various amplifiers, Digital-to-analogue converters, Phono stages, tuners and CD players and ancillary power supplies.